Skip to content

 21. James Madison University

-• Brief Description: JMU is known for its strong business, education, and health sciences programs, along with a welcoming campus environment.
+• Brief Description: JMU offers strong business, education, and health sciences programs within a welcoming campus environment.

 • Average ACT Composite: 26-31